RyanCaldwell360/fantasy_football_app/README.md

 ## Project Overview

-This project aims to develop a web application that enables members of our fantasy football league to view historical results, including individual game matchups and overall standings, dating back to the 2020 season.
-The application will leverage Python, the YFPY package, and web development technologies to fetch, process, and display data in an interactive and user-friendly manner.
+This project aims to develop a web application that enables members of our fantasy football league to view historical results, including individual game matchups and overall standings, dating back to the 2017 season.
+2017 is significant only in that I joined that season.
+I don't care about the leagure prior to that :smiley:.

+***Data Access***: This project will rely upon the YFPY [package](https://github.com/uberfastman/yfpy) for access to league data through the Yahoo Fantasy API.

+***Frontend UI***: This project will rely upon [streamlit.io](https://streamlit.io/), which makes for quick and easy public access for team consumption

+***Backend***: To be determined

 ## Goals

-- **Data Retrieval**: Fetch historical matchup and standings data from the Yahoo Fantasy Sports API.
-- **Data Presentation**: Display individual game matchups and overall standings for each season since 2020, including playoff results.
-- **User Interface**: Develop an intuitive and engaging user interface for league members to interact with the data.
-- **Scalability and Performance**: Ensure the application can handle growing data and user base efficiently.
+Learn how to build end-to-end system for analytics project.
+This should be a fun project where I learn a lot!
+I plan on updating and improving this system over time.

 ## Project Structure

 ```
 fantasy_football_app/
 ├── .github/
 │   └── workflows/
 │       └── ci_cd.yml
+├── .streamlit/
+│   └── secrets.toml
 ├── src/
 │   ├── backend/
+│   │   └── data_extraction/
+│   │       ├── backend_config.yml
-│ │ └── (Python backend files)
+│   │       └── yahoo_data_script.py
 │   └── frontend/
-│ └── (HTML, CSS, JavaScript files)
-├── docs/
-│ └── (Documentation and resources)
-├── tests/
-│ └── (Unit and integration tests)
+│       └── streamlit_app.py
 ├── .gitignore
 ├── requirements.txt
 └── README.md
 ```
 ## Getting Started

+#### Yahoo Fantasy API
 This project relies heavily on the [YFPY](https://yfpy.uberfastman.com/index.html) package to access Yahoo fantasy football data.
 It is a nice python wrapper around the Yahoo API, but requires some setup to access private league's data.
 The basic process can be followed in 2 steps:

 1. Create Yahoo App to generate client id/secret